*This post may contain affiliate links. Please see my disclosure for more details!*

 Marble magic

 The beauty of marbled cupcakes is that they look far more impressive than the effort that goes into them.
-They’re basically as easy as normal cupcakes, you’re just swirling two mixtures together instead of one.
-I simply spoon small blobs of each mixture into the cases until they’re all divided evenly, then give them a gentle swirl to create that pretty wavy pattern.
+In reality, they’re just as easy as normal cupcakes, you’re simply swirling two mixtures together instead of one.
+It’s satisfying to see each one turn out unique and pretty, and honestly, that’s part of the fun.

-If you prefer a more dramatic marble, use bigger scoops and swirl with a cake skewer.
-If you want delicate, elegant streaks, alternate little spoons of each mixture.
-Every method works, and no two cupcakes ever look exactly the same… which I love.
+To create the marble effect, I spoon small blobs of each mixture into the cupcake cases until they’re evenly divided, then give them a gentle swirl to make those lovely wavy patterns.
+If you prefer a more dramatic marble, scoop larger portions and swirl with a cake skewer.
+For delicate, elegant streaks, alternate tiny spoonfuls of each batter.
+Every method works, and no two cupcakes ever look the sam, I love that about marbling.

 Alternatives